 Land & Property Services’ LandWeb contract

-The Buy Social Unit is piloting social considerations on ICT services contracts to support progress against the Draft Programme for Government outcomes and to maximise the social and economic benefits delivered from public procurement.
+The Social Value Unit is piloting social considerations on ICT services contracts to support progress against the Draft Programme for Government outcomes and to maximise the social and economic benefits delivered from public procurement.

-Land & Property Services (LPS) worked with the Buy Social Unit and Construction & Procurement Delivery (CPD) to include social considerations on the LPS LandWeb contract extension.
+Land & Property Services (LPS) worked with the Social Value Unit and Construction & Procurement Delivery (CPD) to include social considerations on the LPS LandWeb contract extension.
 The social considerations require the Contractor – BT – to deliver targeted recruitment and training opportunities for people who are unemployed or have left education and business in education activities to support the development of people under 25 in areas related to ICT.

 As of March 2019, the Contractor has recruited 9 new employees under Buy Social and provided business in education activities within the Belfast area including work placements, skills workshops and curriculum support for primary school teachers on computational thinking.

 Some of the new employees recently graduated from local universities across a range of disciplines, including Environmental Planning, Business Studies and Geography.
 After graduating in July 2018, each young person was looking for a job that would give them a rounded experience and develop their skills.
 They have been recruited to work on the LandWeb contract as Backlog Technicians.

 Despite having limited ICT experience, Zoe said that her new position has “opened an opportunity for me.
 I didn’t have the experience that a lot of places were looking.”
 The new employees all valued the prospect of developing their knowledge and skills in mapping, transferring land and charges, and working with the legal sector.
 Barry enjoyed the variety of the role, as he and his colleagues were “learning new things every month.”